OFS/ofs.github.io/docs/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 </tbody>
 </table>

-For information on how to modify the PF/VF mapping for your own design, refer to the [OFS FIM Developer Guide](https://github.com/OFS/ofs.github.io/blob/main/hw/docs/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005.md).
+For information on how to modify the PF/VF mapping for your own design, refer to the [Intel® FPGA Interface Manager Developer Guide: Open Stack for Intel® Stratix 10®].

 ### **6.6 Unified Tag Remapping**
 <a name="tag_remap"></a>